ziotom78/raytracing_course/language-comparison.md

 # Nim

-Nim ([nim-lang.org](https://nim-lang.org/)) is a niche language, as it is not as widespread and used as C\#, Kotlin, etc. However, it is extremely well designed and performant.
+Nim ([nim-lang.org](https://nim-lang.org/)) is not as widespread and used as C\#, Kotlin, etc. However, it is extremely well designed and performant.
 It was created by Andreas Rumpf in 2008, and it is deeply inspired by the Pascal language.
 (In fact, the very first Nim compiler was written in FreePascal.)

-Nim is the language I am currently using to prepare both the HTML version of the course slides and the course notes.
+Nim is the language I used to prepare both the HTML version of the course slides and the course notes.
 I picked it because it can either produce a standalone executable or a Javascript code to be loaded in HTML pages.
 This means that Nim programs can be run either from the terminal or within a web browser; this is a feature that only a few languages offer.
 (See below for an example.)

 Nim's syntax looks like a mixture of Python and Pascal, as the following implementation of the `Vec` data type shows: